 Disappointedly, I am going to change banks soon.

 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 Astoria Federal Savings had $370.1 million in non-current loans and owned real-estate with $1.84 billion in equity and loan loss allowances on hand to cover it.
 This gives Astoria Federal Savings a Texas Ratio of 20.06% which is above average.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Astoria Federal Savings held steady from 19.41% as of December 31, 2012 to 20.06% as of December 31, 2013, resulting in a negative change of 3.33%.
-This indicates that the balance sheet and financial strength for Astoria Federal Savings has held steady in recent periods.
+The Texas Ratio for Astoria Federal Savings experienced no significant changes from 19.41% as of December 31, 2012 to 20.06% as of December 31, 2013, resulting in a negative change of 3.33%.
+This indicates that the balance sheet and financial strength for Astoria Federal Savings has had no significant changes in recent periods.

 In the past year, Astoria Federal Savings has decreased its total deposits by -$608.2 million, resulting in -5.72% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth Astoria Federal Savings has shown is below average.

 Both FDIC and NCUA consider capitalization levels of banks and credit unions to be of high importance.
 Higher capitalization allows for a greater buffer when cover loans that may fail in the future.
 Astoria Federal Savings has $15.73 billion in assets with $1.84 billion in equity, resulting in a capitalization level of 11.73%, which is excellent.

 |Equity Capital||$1.71 billion|

 |Real Estate Owned||$42.64 million|

 |Historic Data - December 2012|